On this page

 Functions

-Okta offers a variety of functions to manipulate properties to generate a desired output.
+Okta offers various functions to manipulate properties to generate a desired output.
 You can combine and nest functions inside a single expression.

 Attribute Type Data